pimlu/filterincludes/README.md

 # Filter Includes extension

-This extension is basically an automation of [this SO answer](https://stackoverflow.com/a/614915) from 10 years ago.
+This extension (marketplace [link](https://marketplace.visualstudio.com/items?itemName=pimlu.filterincludes)) is basically an automation of [this SO answer](https://stackoverflow.com/a/614915) from 10 years ago.
 It's probably a bad idea to use this thing.

 ## Features